 This past weekend, the 20th to 22nd, we mounted three more shows, each time with no in-store audience whatsoever (not counting a roommate of the bassist and pianist on the 3/21 Kai Lyons show, and the wife of the pianist on the 3/22 Potrero Hillbillies show) and each time live streamed.
 For each of those shows, we garnered enough donations online that we’ve paid out anywhere from $150 to $200 per musician for their performances.
 It doesn’t make up for all the work the musicians have lost since the shelter-in-place situation began, but it’s something.
 Two of the three shows this coming weekend are scheduled, and we’re figuring out the third, plus a date for poet Tongo Eisen-Martin.
 Stand by and stay tuned!

-Speaking of modern, and a little silly, check out our facebook page for video of the latest shipment arriving.
+Speaking of modern, check out our facebook page for video of the latest shipment arriving.
 New Rebecca Solnit, lots of appropriate books for homeschoolers (atlases of the world’s oceans, mythology, and much more).

 /s/Eric Whittington, Prop., since 1999

 Our events are put on under the umbrella of the nonprofit Bird & Beckett Cultural Legacy Project (the "BBCLP").
 That's how we fund our ambitious schedule of 300 or so concerts and literary events every year.